mdn/content/files/en-us/web/api/htmltitleelement/text/index.md

 {{APIRef("HTML DOM")}}

-The **`text`** property of the {{domxref("HTMLTitleElement")}} interface represents the text of the document's title.It only contains text; If HTML tags are included within the <title> element, they are also treated as a plain text, rather than being interpreted as HTML.
+The **`text`** property of the {{domxref("HTMLTitleElement")}} interface represents the plain text content of the document's title.
+It only contains text; if HTML tags are included within the `title` element, they are treated as plain text rather than being interpreted as HTML.

 ## Value